julianfabinc/Raeumi/README.md

 # Räumi

 Räumi is a Lego Spike Robot that can navigate through space without colliding with walls and other obstacles.
-It can also collect items of different colors, sort them, and put them in the fitting container.
+Furthermore it collects items of different colors, sorts them, and puts them into the fitting container.
 This documentation shows you which tasks the robot has to complete and how they are implemented in software- and hardware.
 Additionally, we provide a video which shows how we built the hardware of Räumi.
-You can find the video on Youtube with the link below.
+You can find the video on Youtube by clicking on the link below.

 https://youtu.be/BqY5DrDXUPw

 ### General information:
 Räumi is  designed for navigation, obstacle avoidance, and object collection and sorting.
-It's stable base, equipped with a drive section featuring two wheels and motors, enables controlled movement.
+Its stable base, equipped with a drive section featuring two wheels and motors, enables controlled movement.
 The robot's software includes code for forward movement, collision avoidance using an ultrasound sensor, and precise object collection with a fork-like arm.
-The color sensor aids in sorting objects, and a unique mechanical linkage, "Schubkurbel," moves the object container for efficient sorting.
-Räumi showcases a seamless integration of hardware and software, making it a versatile and creative robotic solution.
+The color sensor helps sorting objects, and a unique mechanical linkage, "Schubkurbel," moves the object container for efficient sorting.
+Räumi showcases a seamless integration of hardware and software which make it a versatile and creative robotic solution.

 ## 1 Used LEGO parts